Muirfield | The Honourable Company Of Edinburgh Golfers

 The course has had lots of work since and by a further two Iconic course designers Harry Colt and James Simpson.

-All of the Par 3’s are very strong and the 13th is a stunning golf hole playing 193 from the tips.
+All of the par 3’s are solid, and the 13th is a stunning golf hole playing 193 from the tips.

-Muirfield is one course that has to be high on any golfers bucket list, Plan in advance and save for a very expensive round of golf.
+Muirfield is one course that has to be high on any golfers bucket list, Plan and save for a costly round of golf.
 The day itself will live in the memory for all of your days.